 To give you a quick rundown on my situation, I didn’t go to university but I lived in a ‘halls’ type environment.
 I was working for a company that was located a couple of hours from where I lived, so I lived in shared accommodation with many other young people, around the same age as me.
-Here are the things I came to realise once I had moved out:
+Here are the things I came to realize once I had moved out:

 - When you go to the communal launderette to put your washing on, you have to be back the EXACT second it finishes.
 Otherwise, someone else is going to be touching your washing and possible leaving your underwear on the side, on display.
-Also be prepared for your bra’s and knitted jumpers to be put into the tumble dryer and be RUINED, it’s going to happen!
+Also, be prepared for your bra’s and knitted jumpers to be put into the tumble dryer and be RUINED, it’s going to happen!

-- No matter how hard you tried to try to eat healthy, there will be weeks where you live off pot noodles and toast.
+- No matter how hard you tried to try to eat healthily, there will be weeks where you live off pot noodles and toast.
 I tried to make sure my food shopping contained a vast range of fruit and veg but the rest of it was quick, easy to cook meals.
 I mean c’mon when you have to be out the door in 20 minutes, you’re not going to want to spend long cooking a meal.

-- You will be kept awake some nights due to the VOLUME of others music, I guess this one is kind of a given as not everyone is going to sleep at the same time.
+- You will be kept awake some nights due to the VOLUME of other’s music, I guess this one is kind of a given as not everyone is going to sleep at the same time.
 I WISH.

 - Caffeine will become your best friend in the morning!
-When you’re running off 4 hours sleep you are going to need several cuppa tea’s before you can make it out the door in the morning.
-TOP TIP: make you sure you’re always stocked up on tea bags or coffee.
+When you’re running off 4 hours of sleep you are going to need several cuppa tea’s before you can make it out the door in the morning.
+TOP TIP: make sure you’re always stocked up on tea bags or coffee.

 - HOT SHOWERS BECOME SACRED.
 If you’re the last one to shower in your building expect the water to be cold as more than likely someone has had a super long shower.